How Many Keywords Should You Use for SEO

 Source: Ahrefs

-First, the Ahrefs study shows that, on average, a top-ranking page not only secures the #1 position for its target keyword but also appears in the top 10 search results for nearly 1,000 other relevant keywords.
-In comparison, the median value for additional keywords is approximately 400, more than twice as small as the average.
+First, the Ahrefs study shows that, on average, a top-ranking page secures the #1 position for its target keyword and appears in the top 10 search results for nearly 1,000 other relevant keywords.
+The median value for additional keywords is approximately 400, more than twice as small as the average.

 In another SEO case study conducted by Shane Barker, they successfully achieved first-page rankings on Google for over 1,800 keywords within only six months.
 This study highlights the effectiveness of optimizing and utilizing the TF-IDF formula (but not only).
 This formula allows us to assess the frequency of a keyword’s appearance in an article compared to its average usage across other web articles.

-Also, another study found that the key factor influencing higher rankings is not just keyword density but rather the relevance of highly searched terms.
+Besides all these, another study found that the key factor influencing higher rankings is keyword density and the relevance of highly searched terms.
 In other words, search engines prioritize the alignment between user search queries and the content’s relevance rather than focusing solely on the frequency of keywords.

 Based on our analysis of these studies, we have drawn the following conclusions that align with what you would likely discover when reviewing them:

-The ability to rank for over 1,000 keywords with just a single page comes from a well-optimized page attracting hundreds to thousands of related keywords, often referred to as long-tail keywords.
+The ability to rank for over 1,000 keywords with just a single page comes from a well-optimized page attracting hundreds to thousands of related keywords, known as long-tail keywords.
 This remarkable breadth of rankings hinges on how the content is crafted and how effectively the page is optimized for other relevant keywords.

 The potential to capture a wide range of keyword rankings is within reach, provided the content is carefully written and the page is optimized to target and resonate with numerous related search queries.